grokify/go-nist-sp-800-53/docsrc/rev5/moderate_uplift/au.md

 ### AU-6 (1): Automated Process Integration

-Integrate audit record review, analysis, and reporting processes using {{ insert: param, au-06.01_odp }}.
+Integrate audit record review, analysis, and reporting processes using automated mechanisms used for integrating audit record review, analysis, and reporting processes are defined;.

 Organizational processes that benefit from integrated audit record review, analysis, and reporting include incident response, continuous monitoring, contingency planning, investigation and response to suspicious activities, and Inspector General audits.

-audit record review, analysis, and reporting processes are integrated using {{ insert: param, au-06.01_odp }}.
+audit record review, analysis, and reporting processes are integrated using automated mechanisms used for integrating audit record review, analysis, and reporting processes are defined;.

 Audit and accountability policy